Jacinda-Chen/salary-prediction/README.md

 # salary-prediction
 Exploring which features impact salary most using regression, SHAP, and K-Means Clustering with PCA visualization.
+Performed a one-way ANOVA test and t-test to assess statistical significance.
 Interact with salary data on Tableau Public.

 # Salary Prediction Modeling